aerulion/VoidWorld/README.md

 To modify the generator of an existing world in Multiverse, you need to edit the `worlds.yml` file in the Multiverse plugin directory.

-Look for the world name you want to modify and change the value of the 'generator' field.
+Look for the world name you want to modify and change the value of the `generator` field.

 ```yaml
 world_1: